hyunsungkim-ds/elastic/README.md

 	</h1>
 </div>

-Source code for the paper **ELASTIC: Event-Tracking Data Synchronization in Soccer Without Annotated Event Locations** by Kim et al., 2025 (under review).
+Source code for the paper **ELASTIC: Event-Tracking Data Synchronization in Soccer Without Annotated Event Locations** by Kim et al., MLSA 2025.

 ## Introduction
 **ELASTIC (Event-Location-AgnoSTIC synchronizer)** is an algorithm for synchronizing event and tracking data in soccer.
 The source code is largely based on its previous work, [ETSY](https://github.com/ML-KULeuven/ETSY.git) (Van Roy et al., 2023), but the key difference is that our algorithm does not rely on human-annotated event locations, which are also prone to spatial errors.